 GDP Annual Growth Rate in Poland averaged 3.89 percent from 1995 until 2021, reaching an all time high of 8.10 percent in the fourth quarter of 1996 and a record low of -8.30 percent in the second quarter of 2020.
 This page provides - Poland GDP Annual Growth Rate - actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Poland GDP Annual Growth Rate - data, historical chart, forecasts and calendar of releases - was last updated on August of 2021.

-GDP Annual Growth Rate in Poland is expected to be 4.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate GDP Annual Growth Rate in Poland to stand at 3.40 in 12 months time.
-In the long-term, the Poland GDP Annual Growth Rate is projected to trend around 3.20 percent in 2020, according to our econometric models.
+GDP Annual Growth Rate in Poland is expected to be 8.30 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Looking forward, we estimate GDP Annual Growth Rate in Poland to stand at 3.80 in 12 months time.
+In the long-term, the Poland GDP Annual Growth Rate is projected to trend around 3.70 percent in 2022 and 3.50 percent in 2023, according to our econometric models.